mcroteau/Exodus/README.md

 I propose in celebration of the life of Jesus we move away from the crucifix.
-The crucifix symbolizes his death.
+The crucifix symbolizes his death not his life.

-# Zypher: Exodus
+# Exodus

  ### Thou shall foster one's culture